LotusJeff/socialshare/README.md

 #### Download Method
 - [Download the latest release](https://github.com/LotusJeff/socialshare) and unzip it.
 - Unzip the downloaded files and copy it to the `ext` directory of your phpBB board.
-The directory strcuture should be phpBB3/ext/lotusjeff/socialshare
+The directory structure should be **phpBB3/ext/lotusjeff/socialshare**
 - Navigate in the ACP to `Customise -> Manage extensions`.
 - Look for Social Share w/ Dynamic OpenGraph Tags under the Disabled Extensions list, and click `Enable` link.